WuKongOpenSource/WukongCRM-9.0-JAVA/README.md

 ## Deployment Instructions

-This project JDK requires JDK8 and above.
+The project requires JDK8 or higher.

 ### 一、Tomcat deployment